copsTvFan/cops-episode-guide/guide.md

 - A repeat offender takes the police on a bumpy ride.
 - A deputy schools a couple of teens after he discovers them in a parked car.
-- A woman is shocked when deputies reveal her brother’s secret.
+- A woman is shocked when deputies reveal her brother's secret.

 ## S30E03